Tucatinib Plus Trastuzumab in Patients With HER2+ Colorectal Cancer

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03043313|

-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : February 6, 2017

-Last Update Posted : November 4, 2019
+Last Update Posted : June 8, 2022

 |Condition or disease||Intervention/treatment||Phase|